jnsgruk/concierge/README.md

-  completion  Generate the autocompletion script for the specified shell help        Help about any command prepare     Provision the machine according to the configuration. restore     Restore the machine to it's pre-provisioned state.
+  completion  Generate the autocompletion script for the specified shell help        Help about any command prepare     Provision the machine according to the configuration. restore     Run the reverse of `concierge prepare`.

 Flags:
   -h, --help      help for concierge